OPEN VOLUNTEER PERIOD

 ABOUT YOUR HOSTS & FACILITATORS

 The Open Volunteer Period is hosted and facilitated by members of Earthville Institute’s core community.
-The main trainer for the natural building aspects of the work is Mark Moore, cofounder of Earthville Institute and of Dharmalaya Institute (our sister school in the Himalayas).
+The main trainers for the natural building aspects of the work are Mark Moore, cofounder of Earthville Institute and of Dharmalaya Institute (our sister school in the Himalayas) and Daphne Charles (Earthville’s chief eco-architect).
 All other aspects of the experience are hosted and cofacilitated by the whole team.

 PROGRAM FEES